a-tabaza/genai_interview_questions/README.md

 - [BGE M3-Embedding: Multi-Lingual, Multi-Functionality, Multi-Granularity Text Embeddings Through Self-Knowledge Distillation](https://arxiv.org/pdf/2402.03216)

 ### How do you train an embedding model?
-Embeddings models are trained with contrastive loss, ranging from Softmax contrastive loss and up to more complex loss functions such as InfoNCE, and Multiple Negative Ranking Loss.
-A process known as hard negative mining is utilized during training as well.
+Embeddings models are trained with contrastive loss, ranging from simple contrastive loss and up to more complex loss functions such as InfoNCE and Multiple Negative Ranking Loss.
+A process known as hard negative mining is also utilized during training as well.

 Recommended Reading:
 - [Contrastive Representation Learning by Lilian Weng (OpenAI)](https://lilianweng.github.io/posts/2021-05-31-contrastive/)